dmsteglenko/Fukui-function-calculation/README.md

 This repository contains source code and binaries for Fukui function calculation program.
 Fukui functions are reactivity descriptors defined in the framework of Density Functional Theory (DFT).
+Software implementation corresponds to the way described in the article :     Renato R. Contreras, Patricio Fuentealba, Marcelo Galván, Patricia Pérez.
+"A direct evaluation of regional Fukui functions in molecules".
+Chemical Physics Letters, V. 304, (1999), p.
+405-413.

 Normally you need to download corresponding binary file (/bin/Win/fukui.exe - for Windows or /bin/Linux/fukui - for Linux).
 How to use:
 type in command prompt > fukui coh2.out     (program works with *.out and *.log files of Gaussian 03 and Gaussian 09)